MarcusWolschon/osmeditor4android/DOCUMENTATION.md

 The static website is produced with [mkdocs](http://mkdocs.org).

-You can serve a local version on your machine by running:
+You can serve a local version on your machine by running (you will need to install the [bootswatch themes](https://github.com/mkdocs/mkdocs-bootswatch)):

     mkdocs serve